shuhanmomo/MIT-4.570-Computational-Design-Lab_Design-Heritage/README.md

 - 'scraping tiktok.py' contains python script to scrape down Tiktok videos

 **Moments in Time Training**:
 - 'Moments_In_Time.zip' contains pretrained model and needs to be uploaded to google drive and copy the path to the collab file
+link to the original Moments in Time model :http://moments.csail.mit.edu/
 - 'moments_in_time.ipynb' is a google collab file where I fit the pretrained model with my input videos and output corresponding CSV file
 ![training result](https://github.com/shuhanmomo/MIT-4.570-Design-Heritage/blob/5c49d8b0b44d9daf47ae6807a4de4e3d3a527090/img/moments%20in%20time.png)